Selling art online is the new norm.

-You can not develop a plan or strategies if you do not know what you are trying to accomplish.
+You can not develop a plan or strategy if you do not know what you are trying to accomplish.

 Ask yourself these questions:

-This is the most important first step you will have to take in order for you to have a successful art blog is to have a clear vision of what you want.
+This is the most critical first step you will have to take for you to have a thriving art blog is to have a clear vision of what you want.

 Here are some helpful articles that will help you to define your vision.

-Now that you have a clear vision for your blog it is time to take action and set some goals.
+Now that you have a clear vision for your blog, it is time to take action and set goals.

 You can not achieve anything if you do not have a plan or goals.

-You do not want to look back in a few years saying, “I wish I…”
+You do not want to look back in a few years, saying, “I wish that I have…”